"“Blue states,” that is, the states that voted Democratic in the 2004

 or emotional maturity, and embraces more authoritarian models of

--- both should be able and willing to intervene to
+parenting and the state -- both should be able and willing to intervene to

 promote the “right” moral values.
 Within red families, abstinence outside of